grantcarthew/notes/AiPrompts/prompts/bash.md

 ## Bash Script Template

+Use all or part of this template as you see fit.

-Note: The log_* commands come from the terminal.sh module
+Note: The log_* commands come from the terminal.sh module and echo to stderr.

 ```bash
 #!/usr/bin/env bash